In two days, I leave for South America. Two days. Forty-eight short hours.

-My next few out of country adventures were relatively short [2-3 weeks at a time] or stationary [2 months with the (sort-of) boyfriend in Costa Rica] and the Kelty backpack served my well for these adventures.
+My next few out of country adventures were relatively short.
+2-3 weeks at a time or stationary and the Kelty backpack served my well for these adventures.

 For my month long trip to Italy, I opted to use a suitcase…. [trying to look oh-so chic].
-I packed stylish outfits consisting of sweaters, skirts, riding boots, and a thigh length wool coat, and practical outfits of pants, long-sleeves, vests, loafers, and a parka.
+I packed stylish outfits consisting of sweaters, skirts, riding boots, and a thigh length wool coat.
+Practical outfits of pants, long-sleeves, vests, loafers, and a parka also made the cut.
 I also had a scarf, gloves, and a hat considering it was February and March.

 So let’s just say that I’m no stranger to making packing mistakes.
 Usually mistakes of omissions, but mistakes nonetheless.
 I currently feel the need to make a list.
 Not a packing list.
 Because, really? did we just meet?
 It’s more of a — oh shit, I almost forgot to do this kinda list.
 I think it will help me gather my own thoughts...So here you go…

 In no particular order…

 - Purchase Traveler’s Insurance [World Nomads is my favorite]

 - Check the entry requirements of your arriving country.
 Oh, you need proof of onward travel to enter Colombia, you don’t say?
 Do they really enforce that?
 [They didn’t when I crossed borders]

 - Clothing with tags still on it should not go in the backpack.
 Try on EVERYTHING you plan to pack and wear it at least once.